 In terms of the processes prescribed by the MFMA Section 127(2), the Executive Mayor must within seven months after the end of the financial year table in Council the Annual Report of the Municipality.
 After the Annual Report is tabled, the Accounting Officer must make the Annual Report public and invite the local community to submit their comments or inputs.
-After consultation, Council must, in an open meeting, consider the oversight report on the annual report with all submissions made by the community and organs of state.
+After consultation, Council must, in an open meeting, consider the oversight report on the annual report with all submissions made by the community and organs of state in line with Section 129 of the MFMA.